NextronSystems/thor-manual/usage/custom-signatures.rst

 option or perform an **--intense** scan.
 Sigma scanning is not activated by default.
 This behavior may change in the future.

+By default only the results of Sigma rules of level critical and high are shown.
+If called with the **--intense** flag, medium level rules are applied as well.

 Custom Sigma rules have to be placed in the **./custom-signatures/sigma** folder and can be encrypted using “THOR Util”.
 You can find details on the encryption in the separate